You’re 20 weeks pregnant. Congratulations! You are at the half way point in your pregnancy.

-Your uterus is around the same height as your belly button.
+Your uterus is at about the same height as your belly button.

-Consequently you’re probably finding it harder bending in the middle!
+As a result, you’re probably finding it harder to bend in the middle.

-It’s also called the anomaly scan and is performed to look at your baby’s development and discover any potential problems.
+It’s also called the anomaly scan and it’s performed to check your baby’s development and discover any potential problems.

-This ultrasound scan is often when women find out they’re pregnant with twins!
+It’s this ultrasound scan that often shows women they’re pregnant with twins.

 Your doctor or midwife will also start to measure your belly from 20 weeks of pregnancy.

-This is your fundal height and is the distance from your pubic bone to the top of your uterus.
+This measurement is your fundal height, which is the distance from your pubic bone to the top of your uterus.

-The fundal height is the way your care provider can track your pregnancy progression.
+The fundal height is the way your care provider can track the progression of your pregnancy.